 After being stabilized in Anchorage, Robinson was medevacked to San Antonio, Texas where she began rehabilitation at the Audie L Murphy VA Spinal Cord Injury Center.
 Three days after arriving on the spinal cord unit, Robinson was introduced to PVA through a National Service Officer (NSO) and a peer mentor.

 The NSO helped to quickly get Robinson’s benefits started from the VA and handled her retirement from the Army 6 months after her injury, which helped pull Robinson out of a very tough time both financially and emotionally.
+Her peer partner, Charlie, started the conversation of how to live an adapted life successfully and fully, and he introduced Robinson to the rest of the PVA family in San Antonio.

 That wonderful group of people surrounded both Robinson and her family, lifting them up, teaching them, and caring like no other community that she had been involved with.
 Robinson believes that if they had not had the PVA family, they would have not been near as successful overcoming the challenges of her spinal cord injury and learning how to live life to its fullest as a family.